Butoxyacetic acid

 Butoxyacetic acid is an aliphatic organic chemical.
 It is a liquid.
 It has the formula C_{6}H_{12}O_{3} and CAS Registry Number of 2516-93-0.
 It is REACH registered with the EC number 677-344-8. n-Butyl glycidyl ether is metabolized renally to this compound as is 2-butoxyethanol.
 Methods have been developed and papers published to detect the compound in urine and blood.

 Uses

-It is used as a biocide.
+It is mostly used as a biocide.